js-camps/js-parcel-react-components-1/docs/parcel-react-eslint.md

-# Parcel React Components 1
+# Parcel ReactApp with eslint

 ## Building a web app with Parcel